RPN17M2G/CallbackLogger_ForCppAndPython/README.md

 - Filtering by severity and component

 #### Cpp Tests

+There are currently 39 tests for Cpp - Version 1.0.0

 focuses on the core Cpp functionality and especially on the asynchronous logging capabilities, ensuring that:
 - The Cpp API behaves correctly